 Yes, students learn how to cook meals along with other valuable life skills.
 First Light prides itself on providing meals and snacks that deliver a nutritious balance of whole grains carbohydrates, protein (both meat and plant-based) and a healthy selection of fresh fruits and vegetables, with twice-weekly food resupplies to ensure fresh produce is part of our students’ diet.
 We carefully monitor intake of food and water to ensure adequate nutrition and hydration.
 We also provide healthy snacks, so students have the caloric energy they need to actively participate in our nomadic wilderness model.

 Our programs are designed to meet individual needs.
 We can accommodate some physical disabilities.
 However, our programs are strenuous and require a certain amount of fitness and ability.
 All clients are required to visit a physician prior to their expedition as part of the enrollment process.
 FLW will coordinate with a physician and parent to determine if we can manage certain physical limitations/restrictions.

 Field Instructors are trained in medication administration, and all meds are held by Field Instructors.
 Medication checks are also available by psychiatrists.

 Our staff must pass a background check and thorough screening process.
-Our field staff posses college degrees and/or have the expertise and qualifications to work in our relational, therapeutic environment.
-Each group has access to a certified Wilderness First Responder trained in CPR.
+Our field staff possess college degrees and/or have the expertise and qualifications to work in our relational, therapeutic environment.
+Each group has access to a certified Wilderness First Responder, as well as training in CPR.
 FLW’s field team has access to medical professionals 24 hours a day, 7 days a week.
-See our staff pages to learn more.
+See our staff page to learn more about our Field Instructors.

 Yes.
 We carry full liability insurance.

 Yes.
-We offer a limited amount of scholarships annually.
-Please inquire with admissions.
+First Light offers a limited number of scholarships and financial aid annually.
+Please inquire with your admissions counselor.